panpanzhang99299/panpanzhang99299.github.io/_posts/2024-02-26-new-paper-physica_A.md

 ---

-Our new algorithm paper "A strength and sparsity preserving algorithm for generating weighted, directed networks with predetermined assortativity" has been accepted for publication on *Physica A: Statistical Mechanics and its Applications*.
+Our new algorithm paper "A strength and sparsity preserving algorithm for generating weighted, directed networks with predetermined assortativity" has been accepted for publication in *Physica A: Statistical Mechanics and its Applications*.
 The preprint can be found on [ArXiv](https://arxiv.org/pdf/2308.13033.pdf).